 People First should be contacted at 1-866-663-4735 by either the employee or the power of attorney prior to (or as close to) the beginning of the military leave of absence to discuss the continuation or cancellation of benefit plans.
 The employee should ensure that the power of attorney has the contact name(s) and telephone number(s) of the benefits representative in the event circumstances change and updates to benefits must be made.

-Health/life/supplemental insurance benefits
+Medical/life/supplemental insurance benefits

 If enrolled in optional life or any supplemental insurance coverage, the employee may continue or cancel any or all of the coverage.
 Since the premiums for this coverage is the total responsibility of the employee, employees that continue the coverage are responsible for the entire monthly premium.